-AT&T closes acquisition of Alltel assets, says that it expects record smartphone sales in Q3 2013Alex Wagner - Deputy Managing Editor, News Desk
+AT&T closes acquisition of Alltel assets, says that it expects record smartphone sales in Q3 2013Alex Wagner - Editorial Director of News and Content

 AT&T's gotten involved in a couple of major acquisitions so far in 2013, including one deal that will see it purchase Cricket Wireless owner Leap Wireless and another agreement in which it would scoop up Alltel assets from Atlantic Tele-Network, Inc. Today the big blue carrier announced that it has closed the latter of those two transactions after receiving the FCC's seal of approval.